 If you've overstayed your visa or leave

-If you’ve stayed longer than you're allowed to under your your visa or leave, this is called overstaying.
+If you’ve stayed longer than you're allowed to under your visa or leave, this is called overstaying.
 You'll have 30 days to leave the country from the date it expired.
 If you’re an overstayer and want to stay in the UK, you should check what you can do.

 The Home Office won't remind you when your visa or leave expires.
 Check your biometric residence permit or any stamp or sticker in your passport if you’re not sure if you’ve overstayed.